 Rheumatology encompasses the evaluation and treatment of a wide array of immune mediated system wide inflammatory diseases as well as the diagnosis and management of non-inflammatory degenerative diseases of the musculoskeletal system.

 We wish to train fellows to be superb and compassionate practitioners and consultants for the entire spectrum of rheumatic diseases, from complex multisystem diseases to regional soft tissue disorders.

-Overview and highlights
+Overview and Highlights

-- Indian Health Services rural clinic
+Warm Springs Indian Health Services Clinic

 Thursday Ad Hoc Conference: Quality Improvement, Critical Appraisal of the Literature, Board Review